 If you don’t see this feature in your “My Team” tab, contact your account manager today and have it enabled for free!

 What are the management options provided in Badger?

 Badger Maps provides you the option of collaboration with your sales organization between sales reps, sales managers, and their inside sales people.
-In a nutshell, it allows one Badger user to be granted access to the territory and routes of another Badger user.
-They can edit the routes or customer information of that other user that has been granted access.
+In a nutshell, it allows one Badger user to be granted access to the territory and routes of other Badger users under the same team.
+They can edit the routes or customer information of those other users.

 Manager View allows:

 managers to view their reps’ routes and territories

 inside salespeople to view the routes of the reps that they support and add meetings to their routes for them